LuckyJimJD/ProfessionalResponsibility/assets/restatement/Restatement of the Law Governing Lawyers.md

 ## Chapter 6.
 Representing Clients In General

 ### Topic 1.
-Lawyer Functions In Representing ClientsIn General
+Lawyer Functions In Representing Clients—In General

 § 94.
-Advising and Assisting a ClientIn General
+Advising and Assisting a Client—In General

 § 95.
 An Evaluation Undertaken for a Third Person